volkm/learntla-v2/docs/core/concurrency.rst

   :diff: reader_writer/rw_local_1/reader_writer.tla
   :ss: rw_local_2

-As with global variables, we can have multiple starting local variables— ``i \in 1..3`` is valid.
+As with global variables, we can have multiple starting local variables — ``i \in 1..3`` is valid.

 In practice, local variables aren't often used, as operators in `define <define>` blocks can't use them.
 This means you can't easily typecheck them, write helper operators, etc. Generally we use local variables as :ref:`auxiliary <topic_aux_vars>` or "bookkeeping" variables, like loop iterations and model bounding.